tpo-portal-copy/client/README.md

 This repo contains the code of frontend of placement portal of NITH.

-# College Placement Portal - NITH

-This repo contains the code of frontend of placement portal of NITH.

 ## How To Use

 To clone and run this application you'll need [Git](https://git-scm.com), [NodeJS](https://nodejs.org/en) and [Yarn](https://yarnpkg.com) installed on your system.
 Commands to run after installing these dependencies :